Oil Change Service in Grand Rapids, MI

 Regular oil and filter changes greatly extend your vehicle's engine life.
-Oil keeps your engine lubricated and allows harmful contaminants to be collected and removed.
-Carbon particles from fuel combustion, metal wear particles, dirt and debris all become suspended and circulated in the oil.
+The oil keeps your engine lubricated and allows harmful contaminants to be collected and removed.
+Carbon particles from fuel combustion, metal wear particles, dirt, and debris all become suspended and circulated in the oil.
 The oil filter removes these contaminants that cause engine wear and damage.

 It is always best to follow your vehicle's maintenance recommendations, but most industry experts recommend replacing oil and filter every 4,500 miles/7,000 km or every six months (whichever comes first).
-Diesel engines usually have a greater need for more frequent changes and it is recommend changes be done every 3,000 miles/5,000 km or every four months.
-With the advent of better engine design, cleaner burning engines, and better oil quality, change intervals have been lengthened for modern vehicles.
+Diesel engines usually have a greater need for more frequent changes and it recommends changes be done every 3,000 miles/5,000 km or every four months.
+With the advent of better engine design, cleaner-burning engines, and better oil quality, change intervals have been lengthened for modern vehicles.

 There is great variation in oil change interval recommendations with the main reason being the conditions under which the vehicle is used.
 Vehicle use is commonly classified as light, heavy, or severe service.
 Surprisingly, most vehicle use can be classified as "severe".
 Severe service typically includes frequent short trips, less than 12 miles or 20 km, stop-and-go traffic, driving on gravel or dirt roads, towing and driving at sustained high speeds in hot weather.
 For this type of driving, the accepted industry recommendation is oil changes should be made at 3000 miles/5000 km or 3 months.
 Changing your oil and filter regularly, under these conditions, will greatly increase the life span of your engine.